 This post shows the installation and usage of httping, dnsping, and smtpping on a Linux machine, in my case a Ubuntu server 14.04.4 LTS, as well as some Wireshark screenshots from captured sessions.

-When troubleshooting network and security issues on many different devices I always miss some command options to do exactly what I want to do on the device I am currently working with.
-Therefore, I list a few commands for the Palo Alto Networks firewalls to have a short reference for myself.
+When troubleshooting network and security issues on many different devices/platforms I am always missing some command options to do exactly what I want to do on the device I am currently working with.
+Therefore I list a few commands for the Palo Alto Networks firewalls to have a short reference / cheat sheet for myself.
 Maybe some other network professionals will find it useful.